 Why it’s great: This adorable set from KeaBabies takes everything you loved about their goat-bristle brush and extends it to other tools.
 Inside, you’ll find a massage hairbrush with bamboo bristles that’s perfect for older babies.
-There is a pearwood comb that can help work out stubborn tangles in longer hair, as well as the original 100% natural goat bristle brush.
+There is also a pearwood comb that can help work out stubborn tangles in longer hair and the original 100% natural goat bristle brush.

 Together, these tools will help you get through all of your baby’s hair situations.
-The goat bristle brush can help remove cradle cap and promote relaxation, while the massage brush can help promote hair growth in older babies.
+The goat bristle brush is great for removing cradle cap and promotes relaxation.
+The massage brush can help promote hair growth in older babies.
 Both brushes come with hanging ropes so you can keep track of them!

 Keep in mind: While this set is advertised to work for even young children, you may need to upgrade long before your child is 5 years old.
 Different hair types and textures may have different results.